-"These would be the more serious occupations of the day of rest.
+These would be the more serious occupations of the day of rest.
 There should also be social amusements of a mild character, such as to promote cheerfulness rather than profuse merriment.
 Sports involving bodily strength are not well adapted to promote brotherly feelings; their encouragement in antiquity had in view the urgency of war.
 Music and dancing would be important.
 It would be desirable to invent dances representing parental, filial, and fraternal affections, and to avoid such as slide into lasciviousness, which the author is always anxious to repress.
 Quiet and gentle motions, with an exhibition of grace, are what would be desired.
 To keep everything within the bounds of decency, the parishioners would elect a master and a mistress of ceremonies, and support their authority.
-A conjoint meal on Sunday would have the happiest effects, being a renewal of the Agapai-love feasts-of the early Christians; but with the exclusion of intoxicating liquors."
-1 of his programme in the London Review damaged the circulation of that periodical.
+A conjoint meal on Sunday would have the happiest effects, being a renewal of the Agapai-love feasts-of the early Christians; but with the exclusion of intoxicating liquors.
+16

+This was the kind of reform advocated by the ablest among the Benthamites, whom his son, and doubtless other admiring pupils, mistook for a statesman.
+The publication of his programme in the London Review damaged the circulation of that periodical.
 To a modern critic it hopelessly ruins the reputation for statesmanship of the philosophic Radicals.
 It betrays their fundamental weakness.
 In ecclesiastical affairs they possessed neither insight not foresight; they did not understand the England in which they lived, they did not foresee the England of the immediate future.
 James Mill published his scheme of Church reform in 1835.
-In 1834 had appeared the first of the Tracts for the Times, which as regards the public opened the Oxford High Church movement.
-2
+In 1834 had appeared the first of the Tracts for the Times, which as regards the public opened the Oxford High Church movement.17